se-edu/se-book/projectDuke/text.md

 <include boilerplate src="dukeNestedFragment.md" var-target="A-Exceptions" var-name="Extension: `A-Exceptions`" />

 * **Minimal**: handle at least the two types of errors shown in the example above.
-* **Ideal**: handle all possible errors in the current version.
+* **Stretch goal**: handle all possible errors in the current version.
 As you evolve Duke, continue to handle errors related to the new features added.

 </div><hr><!-- ================================================================================================ -->
 <div id="level6">